If you’ve checked every box next to Key West’s most popular landmarks, these similar – but lesser-known – highlights are as worthy of a look.

 The Counterpart: Little Room Jazz Club

 Despite being located on Key West’s loud and often rowdy Duval Street, this intimate bar is a little-known spot for live jazz music every night of the week.
-As for the vibe, expect cozy nooks and crannies, silent films projected behind the wall of the bar serving craft cocktails, and “little bite” appetizer options.
+As for the vibe, expect cozy nooks and crannies, silent films projected behind the wall of the bar serving craft cocktails, and “little bite” appetizer options. **Please note, Little Room Jazz Club is currently undergoing renovations – including adding a new front deck – that is expected complete in spring 2021.

 The Classic: Old Town Trolley Tour